GameServerManagers/LinuxGSM-Docs/New-Server.md

 This WILL help you on the making of a new server support for LGSM.

+Can be a good start to copy your main script from an existing game (preferably the same engine if it exists).

 Things to edit into the main script :
 * Check paths variables, especially config paths
 * appid="" (steamcmd games only)